robertsean1995/BAWKP/README.md

 # 1 Introduction and Methodology

-BAWK Programming (“b/awk/p” or “BAWKP”) is the deliberate programming methodology that treats the combination of Bash and AWK as an integrated programming environment, rather than simple Bash scripts that coincidentally invoke AWK as an external tool.
-It is not a new language or software framework; it is not even considered a "better Bash".
+BAWK Programming (“b/awk/p” or “BAWKP”) is a programming methodology that treats the combination of Bash and AWK as an integrated programming environment, rather than simple Bash scripts that coincidentally invoke AWK as an external tool.
+It is not a new language or software framework; it is not even trying to be a "better Bash".
 BAWKP is the discipline defined by explicit conventions and boundaries that transforms customary Bash practices into an engineered system.
 While it is already common to use Bash and AWK together, AWK is generally used like any other external tool by informally chaining commands until the user receives the desired output, growing one-liners into fragile pipelines, and letting logic drift into whichever external tool happens to be most convenient.
 BAWKP makes this implicit practice explicit by enforcing a clear separation of duties: Bash is responsible for orchestration; and AWK is responsible for computation.
 Bash becomes fragile when burdened with pattern matching, transformation, field semantics, and aggregation, while AWK becomes opaque when used for control flow and process management.
 BAWKP produces scripts that remain readable under pressure, predictable in behavior, and resilient by formalizing the responsibilities of each tool, especially in hostile environments common to offensive security and active defense.

 BAWKP can be considered as a form of compositional language-oriented programming, because it embraces Bash and AWK as distinct languages with clearly defined roles and composes them intentionally, rather than opportunistically.
 Each language is used where it is strongest with object orientation structured where appropriate, and the programming model emerges from the contract between them.
 However, this methodology reserves the opportunity of incorporating external tools and other languages when specific contexts extend beyond the defined limits.
 External tools integrate directly into Bash scripts by design, while other languages can be simply called from Bash scripts.
 Therefore, it is important to understand when and how to use them.
 For example, AWK fails at parsing hierarchical data, so it is important to delegate the responsibility of parsing structured input to external tools, rather than forcing AWK beyond its strengths.
 Likewise, BAWKP has very strict guidelines for what it should and should not do.
 If the specific context requires additional functionality, then it is important to delegate that responsibility to an appropriate language with that delegation being as minimial as possible.
 And with offensive security in mind, Python naturally becomes the tertiary language of choice.
 This perspective ensures that Bash and AWK have their own explicit responsibilities with explicit boundaries.
 The result is an approach that scales from basic automation to substantial tooling while preserving structural integrity and clarity.